kikidawson/CV/README.md

 ## Hobbies

-- I've recently finished a zine, which I created while completing the Makers bootcamp.
-If you'd like a copy, let me know and I'll post one to you.
-[ZINE](https://www.buymeacoffee.com/kikidaw)
+- Hiking, biking, and general exploring
-- I like to sew, mainly upcycling old and vintage clothing
+- I like to sew, mainly upcycling old and vintage clothing, and knit/crochet
 - PADI Advanced & Rescue Scuba Diving